SynapseProject/synapse.docs/docs/handlers/ad/api.md

 }
 ````

-### Organizational Units (OrganizationalUnitObject)
+### Organizational Units (DirectoryEntryObject)

-Below is an example of a OrganizationalUnitObject being returned in the Object field.
-In this example, the Properties, Groups and AccessRules were not requested, and are thus "null".
+Below is an example of a DirectoryEntryObject being returned in the Object field, representing an Organizational Unit object.
+In this example, the Properties and AccessRules were not requested, and are thus "null".

 ````yaml
 "Object": {